TCU: Office of Financial Aid

 - Do I have to get what I need from one loan program, or can I combine several?

-Because many loans are limited in amounts (like Stafford Loan), many students take advantage of several loan programs to get to the amount they need.
+Because many loans are limited in amounts (like Direct Loans), many students take advantage of several loan programs to get to the amount they need.
 The combination, within the limits allowed, is up to you.

 - How and when will I receive my loan funds?
 How does that work with the bill I have due to TCU?